mycargus/pact-wiki/Understanding-Request-Matching.md

 * Most tools set the content type to 'application/x-www-form-urlencoded' when it is not otherwise specified.
 Pact will only accept an order agnostic form body when the Content-Type 'application/x-www-form-urlencoded' is specified.
 * Some servers accept form-data when it is provided as query instead of body.
 Pact makes the distinction between body and parameters.

-<a name="footnote">**</a> Pact::Term are described in details [here](Regular-expressions-and-type-matching-with-Pact).
+<a name="footnote">**</a> Pact::Term are described in detail [here][regular_expression_matching].
 Note there are no restrictions in using Pact::Term in the queries or in the body request as mentioned here.
 However, when using Pact::Term in the body of the response, then pact verification is limited to the ruby implementation or using [pact-provider-proxy][pact-provider-proxy].

 [pact-provider-proxy]: https://github.com/bethesque/pact-provider-proxy
+[regular_expression_matching]: Regular-expressions-and-type-matching-with-Pact